kojiromike/magento-retail-order-management/docs/INSTALL.md

 Except for the option to delete feed files, all values are provided to you by eBay Enterprise.

-`e2bc.xml.sample` provided with the extension follows.
+`retailordermanagement.xml.sample` provided with the extension follows.

-To configure the eBay Exchange Platform extension:
+To configure the eBay Retail Order Management extension:

 1. Log in to your Magento server as a user with ownership of the Magento file system.
 1. Enter the following commands in the order shown:
     1.  `cd magento-install-dir/app/etc`
-    1.  `cp e2bc.xml.sample e2bc.xml`
+    1.  `cp retailordermanagement.xml.sample retailordermanagement.xml`
-1. Open `e2bc.xml` in a text editor.
+1. Open `retailordermanagement.xml` in a text editor.
 1. Enter the following information.
     <table>
     <col width="25%" />